|Tyrol Ski Area|

 Surface Lift Years

 A Poma lift was added adjacent to the T-Bar for the 1965-66 season, providing novice skiers with an easier uphill option.
 In addition, trails rushed for 1964-65 were smoothed and seeded.
 Operating into mid-April, business doubled as compared to the freshman season.
 Business increased an additional 30% with the 1966-67 season.

-The area was greatly expanded with the installation of a double chairlift in 1968, increasing the advertised vertical drop to 1,000 feet when the lift debuted later in the season.
+The area was greatly expanded with the installation of a double chairlift for 1968-69, increasing the advertised vertical drop to 1,000 feet when the lift debuted later in the season.
 While Tyrol now had big skiing, it did not have snowmaking or an easy access road.
 Don Patch served as mountain manager, while Bill Patch was ski school director.
 Banding together with Attitash, Black, Cranmore, and Wildcat, Tyrol and its fellow Eastern Slope areas offered an interchangeable weekday lift ticket package called The Big One.

 The double chairlift in 1969 or 1970 with Black Mountain in the background

 Unfortunately, financial woes were building.
 The area was foreclosed on in late 1971.
 Murray Dearborn shifted his focus toward West Virginia, taking over Canaan Valley Resort for a decade starting in 1971-72, with Uel Gardner eventually joining him.
 Dearborn also operated Snowshoe for a period during the 1970s.
 He and his children later established Davis/High Valley Realty, Inc. West Virginia in 2004.

 Meanwhile, Tyrol went through ownership changes and general struggles in the 1970s, getting hit particularly hard during snow droughts.

-Ginny and Tim Bailey purchased Tyrol prior to the 1977-78 season, investing in an expanded base lodge and ski shop.
+Tim and Ginny Bailey purchased Tyrol prior to the 1977-78 season, investing in an expanded base lodge and ski shop.
 A Navy veteran, Bailey had been in the restaurant industry in Upstate New York prior to moving to Jackson.

 The summit (2014)